 How does this work?
 How do I rent from you guys?

 - Reserve your equipment through our online reservation system or over the phone at 406-272-6468.
 You can also email us at email@example.com and we can email you a payable invoice.
-Your credit card is charged for the rental equipment through stripe.
+Your credit card is charged for the rental equipment through stripe.com and is saved on-file until your rentals are returned.
 Be sure to reserve early if you can due to high spring and summer demand.

 - Reserve the entire range of dates you want the rafts in your possession.
 Example: March 16-18 would be a three day rental period including March 16th, 17th and 18th.
 The packrafts would arrive March 15th and you would need to ship them back on March 19th.

 - Complete our rental agreement and waiver form– Every person in your group needs to sign their own legal waiver before the rafts can be shipped.
 Waiver’s can be signed online using this link.
-The credit card used to pay for the rafts will be kept on file in order to charge you for any possible damages or loss (we will not charge it for any other reasons).
+The credit card used to pay for the rafts will be kept on file in order to charge you for any possible damages, extra cleaning or loss (we will not charge it for any other reasons).
 If you’d prefer to have a different card on file than the one you reserved the rafts with, give us a call 406-272-6468.

 - We ship you the rafts, guaranteed to arrive the day before your rental begins -OR- for local pickup near Browning, MT, you pick up the equipment the afternoon before the first day of the rental period.

 - Have an awesome adventure!

 - After your trip clean and dry off the boats completely (they tend to stink if you don’t dry them off).

 - On the morning of the first day after your rental period roll them up and load them back into the box.
-Attach the provided, prepaid shipping label and drop off at the nearest shipping location (FedEx or UPS depending on what shipping service was cheapest for us to use).
+Attach the provided, prepaid shipping label and drop off at the nearest shipping location (FedEx or UPS depending on what shipping service was best for us to use).

 Explain how shipping a packraft works?